freenas/freenas-docs/userguide/install.rst

    Boot Menu

-Press :literal:`3` to select a boot environment:
+Press :kbd:`3` to display the available boot environments and press :kbd:`3` again as needed to scroll through multiple pages.

 .. _boot_env_fig: